bbryk/Person_Identification_by_ECG/README.md

      python preprocessing.py --test 1 --raw_ecg_dir "../raw_ecg/physionet_ecg_data_full/git_ecg_data_full" --sample_ecg_dir "ecg_samples" --sample_ecg_test_dir "ecg_test_samples"
      ```

-   - This command sets up the script to process data assuming a test environment, specifying directories for the raw data and where to save the processed samples.
 5. **Run the Training Script**:
     #### Parameters:
    - `--num_train_subjects`: The number of training subjects.
 Specifies how many subjects' data to include in the training process.